 For example, research stated that this group places a high value on relationships with co-workers, with 72% of workers reporting this to be the most satisfying part of the job.
-This attribute can be used to design the job in such a way that it provides more interfaces with others and helps them build camaraderie.
+This attribute can be used to design the job so that it provides more interfaces with others and helps them build camaraderie.

 Blue-collar workers are employees and are no different in their desires to be respected and valued.
 Organizations can build more inclusive R&R platforms, where they get evaluated and appreciated in the same league as managerial employees.

-Introduce platforms that provide them with more visibility in the organization or give them the option to monetize the reward points and redeem them for a variety of options.
+Introduce platforms that provide them with more visibility in the organization or give them the option to monetize the reward points and redeem them for various options.
 Not to forget that money acts as a strong motivator for them.

 Up-skilling and development is another pocket where engagement can be built.
-Many organizations are now investing in the higher education of the high performing employees and promoting them to the supervisory cadre.
+Many organizations are now investing in the higher education of high-performing employees and promoting them to the supervisory cadre.

-HUL has launched Step into One (SiO) pioneer program to motivate and prepare the high potential shop-floor employees and staff for the next role in Officer Cadre.
+HUL has launched the Step into One (SiO) pioneer program to motivate and prepare the high potential shop-floor employees and staff for the following role in Officer Cadre.

 Some companies have run programs for up-skilling spouses of workers to enable them to have alternate sources of income to contribute to the family income and improve the standard of living.

-While others have grappled with the issue of alcohol consumption by running counselling and rehab programs, thus countering chronic absenteeism indiscipline and loss of productivity.
+While others have grappled with the issue of alcohol consumption by running counseling and rehab programs, thus countering chronic absenteeism indiscipline and loss of productivity.

-EMPULS SaaS platform has understood these organizational challenges well and is offering solutions by gifting customized experiences, vouchers, rewards point mechanism for blue-collar employees (and it can be linked to productivity points) and giving them more visibility in the organization.
+Empuls a saas platform has understood these organizational challenges well.
+It offers solutions by gifting customized experiences, vouchers, rewards point mechanisms for blue-collar employees (and it can be linked to productivity points) and giving them more visibility in the organization.

 I wish to reinstate the fact that it is near to impossible for companies to achieve growth and profitability they have envisaged for themselves by investing only in